slint-ui/slint/docs/recipes/recipes.md

 }
 ```

+`xgettext` can extract the translatable text, which can then get translated
-Then the translatable text can be extracted with `xgettext` and tranlated using gettext tools:
+using gettext tools:

 ```sh
 xgettext -o example.pot example.slint
 ```

 Set this callback in your native code and call gettext behind the scenes.
+Use a
-A similar approach should be used for `ngettext`,`dgettext`, and other gettext functions.
+similar approach for `ngettext`,`dgettext`, and other gettext functions.

 <details  data-snippet-language="rust">